cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 decode in strict mode.

 A decoder in strict mode will reliably reject any data that could be interpreted by other decoders in different ways.
-It will reliably reject data items with syntax errors ({{syntax-errors}}).
-It will also expend the effort to reliably detect other decoding errors ({{semantic-errors}}).
-In particular, a strict decoder needs to have an API that reports an error (and does not return data) for a CBOR data item that contains any of the following:
+It will expend the effort to reliably detect invalid data items ({{semantic-errors}}).
+For example, a strict decoder needs to have an API that reports an error (and does not return data) for a CBOR data item that contains any of the following:

-* a map (major type 5) that has more than one entry with the same key

 * a tag that is used on a data item of the incorrect type